 - Pick a photo from the album

 - Tap on ‘Set’

 With this, you will have set a panoramic wallpaper for your iOS device.
 With iOS 7 beta 5, we know this to work on both iPhones and iPads.

 The panoramic wallpaper feature is not new to smartphones, with Android smartphones having the feature enabled almost by default.
 This feature is different from the parallax effect so don’t get confused by it.

 Setting a panorama wallpaper does not really eat up resources so it’s perfectly okay to go ahead and make your iOS device even more dynamic and interesting.
 The only downside as for now seems to be the fact that you can only set panorama wallpapers from the Panoramas folder (which is default like the Camera Roll).
-A workaround might be discovered (or a jailbreak tweak will get us through to it).
+A workaround might be discovered.

 Check out other iOS 7 how-tos here.